-When to Call Your Health Care Provider
+When To Call Your Health Care Provider

-- Your blood glucose is more than 250 mg/dL for 2 tests in a row and urine ketones are positive for 2 to 3 consecutive checks. - Your blood glucose is consistently very high (more than 300 mg/dL) even though there are no urine ketones present. - You have questions about how much insulin or oral (by mouth) diabetes medicine to take. - You are unable to eat or drink because of upset stomach, throwing up or both. - You have been throwing up for more than 6 hours or have had more than 5 episodes of diarrhea in 1 day. - You have a temperature higher than 101 F or a high temperature that lasts longer than 48 hours.
+- Your blood glucose is more than 250 mg/dL for 2 tests in a row and urine ketones are positive for 2 to 3 consecutive checks. - Your blood glucose is consistently very high (more than 300 mg/dL) even though there are no urine ketones present. - You have questions about how much insulin or oral diabetes medicine to take. - You are unable to eat or drink because of nausea, vomiting or both. - You have been vomiting more than 6 hours or have had more than 5 episodes of diarrhea in 1 day. - You have a temperature higher than 101 F or a high temperature that lasts longer than 48 hours.